Welcome to the Debt Free Millennials Resources page!

 - How to pay off debt using one of two methods

-The Foundations Course was designed to get you on the right path financially so you can live life with #noregrets.
+The Freedom Project was designed to get you on the right path financially so you can live life with #noregrets.

 If you want to learn why you think about money the way you do and how to stop beating yourself up every time you see a beach photo without you in it (FOMO anyone?), enroll in the Debt Free Mindset Mini Course for free!
 This is an intro course to prep you for the Foundations Course.